SantiMunin/android-network-layer-design/README.md

-Observer pattern in Android's network layer
+Observer pattern in Android: network layer
 ===========================================

-This project contains "naive" and well-designed implementation of the network layer in an Android project.
-In addition, it contains diagrams for both options.
+This project contains both "naive" and callback-based implementations of the network layer in an Android project.
+Each application has its own class diagram attached.